To Inform, Provoke, Dispel, and Inspire—Ideas and actions for life in Worthington, Ohio

 David Robinson

-David Robinson lives in Worthington with his wife, Lorraine, and their three children who attend Otterbein University, Kilbourne Middle School, and Colonial Hills Elementary.
+David Robinson lives in Worthington with his wife, Lorraine, and their three children—two who attend Phoenix Middle School, and one who is a graduate of the Linworth High School Program and Otterbein University.
 David is President and co-owner of Marcy Adhesives, Inc., a local manufacturing company.
-David has served on Worthington City Council since January, 2018, began serving as Council President in 2022, and is deeply committed to 1) advancing resident-centered policies, 2) supporting responsible development that enhances our unique historic character, 3) endorsing environmentally sustainable practices for both residents and city operations, 4) promoting the safety and well-being of all residents, and 5) preserving the family-friendly nature of our neighborhoods.
+David has served on Worthington City Council since January, 2018, and is deeply committed to 1) advancing resident-centered policies, 2) supporting responsible development that enhances our unique historic character, 3) endorsing environmentally sustainable practices for both residents and city operations, 4) promoting the safety and well-being of all residents, and 5) preserving the walkable, tree-filled, distinctive, friendly nature of our neighborhoods.